 Defines what happens if the end of the input stream is reached.
-Action eof_code makes get0/1 and friends return -1, and read/1 and friends return the atom end_of_file.
+The default value for Action is eof_code, which makes get0/1 and friends return -1, and read/1 and friends return the atom end_of_file.
 Repetitive reading keeps yielding the same result.
 Action error is like eof_code, but repetitive reading will raise an error.
 With action reset, Prolog will examine the file again and return more data if the file has grown.